Average Australian Mortgage Size in 2023

 A property surveys tells you where the boundary lies so you know what land you can use if you plan on constructing any additional structures such as a pool, a driveway, or a fence.

-It also tells you if there are any existing utility easements over your property such as water mains or underground cables which a company needs to access.
-It is critical to know the location of underground utilities before you start any construction.
+Property surveys will tell you if there are any existing utility easements over your property such as water mains or underground cables.
+It is critical to know the location of easements before you start construction of structures including fences, pools or driveways as it is a legal requirement to avoid erecting structures within the space of easements.

 Additionally, an easement or a right of carriageway will tell you if your neighbour has a legal right to pass through your property and vice versa.
 Easements are not usually shown on the deed, however, a property survey will indicate any existing easement over your property.